Sukha Balka mine: Ownership

 Larisa Chertok's Gehold SA privatized a stake in Sukha Balka, by 2008 Palmrose Ltd. controlled by Boholyubov and her brother Ihor Kolomoyskyi was the main owner of Sukha Balka which was sold for over $1 billion to Russia’s Evraz group, part-owned by Roman Abramovich.
+It is currently owned by the DCH (Development Construction Holding) of the Ukrainian business and investor Oleksandr Yaroslavskyi.
+Among DCH's other holder are the Dnieper Metallurgical Combine and the Kharkiv Tractor Plant.